 e.
 Travelers are encouraged to use their memberships in AAA, AARP, or other groups to obtain discounts which exceed those otherwise available.

 a.
-A Travel Approver must be a direct supervisor or his/her designee.
-A campus may elect to require the approval of multiple approvers.
+After downloading and completing the USNH Personal Reimbursement Form, a traveler must have the request approved by a direct supervisor or his/her designee.
 By signing the travel reimbursement form, the Travel Approver attests that the purpose of the expense is valid and directly related to USNH business, the cost is appropriate and reasonable, and the date the traveler signed the form is reasonable compared to when the form is presented for approval.
 The date the employee signed will determine whether the form was timely submitted as described in Procedure 07-004 Travel Expense Reimbursement.

 A Travel Approver who approves charges to a sponsored program must have knowledge of the program requirements or seek additional approval from an individual who has knowledge such as the Principal Investigator.
 If the traveler is the Principal Investigator, the Department Chairperson, Dean, supervisor or his/her designee must approve the request.